Olof Palme's memorial site

 The telephone kiosk that Olof Palme managed Sweden from.

-This phone booth stands out, of course, with its orange color and because you rarely see a phone booth these days.
+This phone booth stands out of course with its orange color and because you rarely see a phone booth these days.
 But it also stands out with its historical significance.
-Olof Palme made many calls from this kiosk and some Fårö residents say that "It was from this phone kiosk that Olof Palme ruled Sweden".
+Olof Palme made many calls from this booth and some Fårö residents say that “It was from this phone booth that Olof Palme ruled Sweden”.
 The phone booth has changed a lot over time, but has regained its classic orange color (2018) after being painted white for many years.
 Read also: Helagotland.se - How Fårö remembers its prime minister

 Leave a Reply